Doron-L/PriceOfCall/README.md

 The two dependencies (industry and campaign type) can be combined and give the relative effort required to reach a certain pick-up ratio in each project depending on these two features.
 The company can use this price/effort scheme in two different ways.
 They can either reject high-effort projects, or can have a more project-specific price scheme that takes into consideration the effort required to reach a certain pick-up ratio.
 In the following figure, I plotted the relative price/effort level needed for each project depending on the different industry and campaign type.
 Due to the sparse nature of the data, I linearly interpolated and smoothed the relative price values.
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/price_smoothed_vs_industry_n_campaign_type_png)

+Upcall plans to follow my insights and will target specific industries.

 ## Future work

 For having a price scheme that is more complex (depends on more features) and more accurate, there is a need for more data (calls).
 In addition, more features with relevant information should be added.
 These features can be engineered from existing ones (e.g., text mining the title feature) or adding new ones (e.g., the size of the company and the sub-industry of the business).